top of page

 9. - 11.3.
 2023.

-Katarina Horvat-Levaj and Margareta Turkalj Podmanicki will hold a presentation entitled Habsburg Emperors, Prince Eugene of Savoy and the Fortress-Towns on the Border between the Habsburg Monarchy and the Ottoman Empire as part of the session The Material Culture of Magnificence in Early Modern Cities sponsored by EAHN (European architectural history network).
+Katarina Horvat-Levaj and Margareta Turkalj Podmanicki participated in the 69th annual conference of the Renaissance Society of America in San Juan, Puerto Rico with the lecture The Fortress-Towns on the Border between the Habsburg Monarchy and the Ottoman Empire as part of the session The Material Culture of Magnificence in Early Modern Cities sponsored by EAHN (European architectural history network).

 natjecaj Tvrdja.jpeg